ankitvij7/catadioptric-scene-flow/index.md

  - **Flow**

  ![alt text](scene_flow.png)
- - **Comparing with existing scene flow detection algorithm (Object Scene Flow):** Although OSF produced better results as compared to our simple scene flow detection technique, it takes around 10 minutes to find the scene flow whereas our simple approach takes approximately 40 seconds.
+ - **Using existing scene flow detection algorithm (Object Scene Flow):** We supplied OSF with our rectified catadioptric images and wanted to know how well does existing scene flow algorithms work.
+We found that OSF produced better results as compared to our simple scene flow detection technique, however it takes around 10 minutes to find the scene flow whereas our simple approach takes approximately 40 seconds.
+This shows that although traditional scene flow detection algorithms work well on the unwarped images, then can't be extented to real time processing.
  - **Interpretation of Results:** This simple approach shows that scene flow detection is possible on catadioptric images.
 However, our approach, involving unwarping the catadioptric images, leads to a loss which doesn't provide results with high accuracy.
 In order to avoid this, we would need a novel scene flow algorithm that works directly on catadioptric images to detect scene flow.

 # Learning, Setbacks, and Future Work